 This time it was Josiah who couldn't help but laugh.

-Sure enough, when Joe let the three teens out of the squad car, Josiah seen the cast.
+Sure enough, when Joe let the three teens out of the squad car, Josiah saw the cast.
 The boys retrieved their bags from the trunk and Josiah said his goodbyes to Joe before Joe left.

 Josiah gave the same speech as before.
 "Now, if you are ready, I'll show you the house.
 There are three bedrooms left on the second floor," Josiah started as he led the way to the house.